Jason Gamble

-Jason Edward Gamble (born September 12, 1975) is a former Arena Football League offensive lineman/defensive lineman for the Grand Rapids Rampage (2003–2005) and the Georgia Force (2006).
+Jason Edward Gamble (born September 12, 1975) is a former Arena Football League offensive lineman/defensive lineman for the Grand Rapids Rampage (2003–2005) and Georgia Force (2006).

-Early years
+Early life

 Gamble attended Derby High School in Derby, Kansas, and was a letterwinner in football and wrestling.

 College career

 Gamble attended Hutchinson Community College in Hutchinson, Kansas for two years.
 As a sophomore, he was a Junior College All-American and the Jayhawk Conference Offensive Lineman of the Year.

 Gamble attended Clemson University and was a two-year starter at center on the football team.
 As a senior, he won All-ACC honorable mention honors.
 After his senior year, he was selected to participate in the Senior Bowl and the East-West Shrine Game.